tytydraco/yessleep/out/I_work_at_a_funeral_home_Some_of_the_dead_bodies_are_smiling_Part_1.md

 I was on the verge of a panic attack.

 I stepped away from the body.
-Forced myself to take a deep breath. *Name five things you can see,* I told myself. *Cabinets, hand sanitizer, scissors, linens, and Amber Reese’s dead body…*
+Forced myself to take a deep breath. *Name five things you can see,* I told myself. *Cabinets, hand sanitizer, scissors, linens, and Amber’s dead body…*

 This grounding technique wasn’t quite as effective when I was in the morgue room.